dantemogrim/Rudolf-Steiner/README.md

 **Start by creating the following pages:**

+- Hem
+- Om Oss
+- Undervisning
 - Aktuellt
+- Föräldrar
+- Kontakt
 - Ansökan
-- Evenemang
-- Föräldrar
-- Hem
-- Om Oss

 _Don't forget to publish these one by one._